fool2fish/velocity/examples/data-dump/how-to.md

 # data dump

-1. run `$ velocity` at current dir.
+1. run `$ velocity` at current dir, it generates a intermediate template `./data-dump.vm` for dump.

-2. replace content of velocity-config.js with
+2. replace content of `velocity-config.js` with

     ```
     module.exports = {